hakan-ronngren/wp-sy-io/README.md

 The `systeme-io-config.php` file will be incomplete.
 You may want to put the API token in the target environment rather than keeping a copy in your development environment.
 If you delete your local file, it won't be put there again until you wipe and recreate the staging directory as a whole.
 Deleting your local file is a good way of preventing yourself from overwriting the target file.

+Put it in a subfolder named `.private`, where there is a `.htaccess` file that just says `Deny from all`.

 If the `add-systeme-io-contact.php` script finds a misconfiguration, it will redirect to a request that prints diagnostic output.
 (Nothing sensitive there.)
 This enables you to easily test after deployment by just re-submitting a subscription through your form.

 ## Debug